seek-oss/braid-design-system/docs/Compiled Braid Migration.md

 Braid's source code is written in TypeScript.
-Up until now, the `braid-design-system` package contained that same TypeScript code, pushing the burden of compiling that code into JavaScript onto the consumer.
+Up until now, the `braid-design-system` package contained that same TypeScript code, pushing the burden of compiling that code to JavaScript onto the consumer.
-SEEK's front-end development toolkit [sku] knows to compile Braid's source code as it is an implicit [compile package].
+SEEK's front-end development toolkit [sku] knows to compile Braid's source code as it is an implicit [compiled package][compile package].

-As of `v32.0.0`, Braid's source code is now distributed as JavaScript, so consumers no longer need to compile it themselves.
+As of `v32`, the `braid-design-system` package is distributed as JavaScript, so consumers no longer need to compile it themselves.
 This should bring noticeable build time improvements to consumers' local and CI builds.
-Braid's public API is not affected by this change.
+Braid's public API remains unchanged and is not affected by the aforementioned modification.

 [sku]: https://github.com/seek-oss/sku
 [compile package]: https://seek-oss.github.io/sku/#/./docs/extra-features?id=compile-packages